Herbert Chermside: Governor of Queensland

 Chermside arrived in Australia in early March 1902, landing in Fremantle.
 On arrival he stated to local reporters that one of the first matters to which the Australian Commonwealth should attend, was the formation of a military college.
 He arrived in Brisbane on 24 March 1902 to find Queensland in the grip of a drought and economic recession.
 He immediately volunteered to forgo 15 per cent of his vice-regal salary, and his sacrifice and approachable nature made him a popular figure amongst the Queensland public.
 However, concerned by the parliamentary attitude to the role of governor, Chermside decided to resign in 1904, although he delayed the announcement until a political crisis had been dealt with by granting a dissolution of parliament to Premier Sir Arthur Morgan after several failed attempts to establish a stable government.
 Once he had opened the new parliament, Chermside announced his retirement and left Queensland on 8 October on pre-retirement leave.

 Family and later life

 Chermside was the second son of the rector of Wilton, Reverend Richard Seymour Conway Chermside, and his wife, Emily Dawson.
 His paternal grandfather was the military surgeon Sir Robert Chermside.

 Chermside was married twice.
 His first marriage was in 1899 to Geraldine Katherine Webb, daughter of W. F. Webb, of Newstead Abbey, Nottinghamshire.
 They had a stillborn son on 9 October 1902 in Brisbane, and she childless died in 1910.
 He remarried in 1920 to Clementine Maria Reuter (daughter of Paul Reuter), and there were no children of the marriage.

-Chermside retired from the British Army in 1907 at the rank of lieutenant-general.
+Chermside retired from the British Army in February 1907 at the honorary rank of lieutenant-general.

 He died in London, aged 79, on 24 September 1929.